— This article by Jerry Cates, first published on 12 September 2010, was revised last on 12 August 2013. © Bugsinthenews Vol. 11:09(01).

-What the Itch Effect means is that our chironomid midge abatement program at Walden Marina will have to be even more aggressive in the future than it has been in the past.
-For reasons explained below, however, that cannot mean that we must increase the amount of methoprene applied here.
-Our challenge, instead, is to find new ways to modify the underwater habitat at Walden Marina, despite the realization that no part of the marina basin is captive, while simultaneously avoiding pesticidal products of all kinds, including, eventually, even the non-toxic juvenile hormone analogues.
+What the Itch Effect means is that an extended chironomid midge abatement program at Walden Marina would have to be even more aggressive in the future than it had been in the past.
+For reasons explained below, however, that cannot mean increasing the amount of methoprene applied here.
+Our challenge, instead, was to find new ways to modify the underwater habitat at Walden Marina, despite the realization that no part of the marina basin is captive, while simultaneously avoiding pesticidal products of all kinds, including all non-toxic juvenile hormone analogues.

 The Postulated Methoprene/Methyl Farnesoate Connection